Messente supports all types of SMS Sender Names or IDs:

 - International or local phone numbers.

-Alphanumeric Sender IDs may include alpha characters (A-Z) and numeric characters (0-9) and have the maximum length up to 11 characters.
+Alphanumeric Sender IDs may include characters from the alphabet (A-Z,) numeric characters (0-9) and have the maximum length up to 11 characters.
 Please note that the SMS recipients cannot reply to alphanumeric Sender IDs.

-Short codes are special numbers, that are usually shorter than the standard phone numbers and are typically used for e.g. customer support service, voting or premium rate mobile services etc.
+Short codes are special numbers, that are usually shorter than the standard phone numbers and are typically used for things like customer support service, voting or premium rate mobile services (and more.)

-Phone numbers as numeric Sender IDs can be up to 15 digits long (excluding “+” sign) and can include country codes, mobile operator codes, individual phone numbers, destination codes, identifying the subscriber’s operator etc. It’s also possible to reply to a phone number by just hitting the reply button.
+Phone numbers as numeric Sender IDs can be up to 15 digits long (excluding the “+” sign) and can include country codes, mobile operator codes, individual phone numbers, destination codes, identifying the subscriber’s operator, etc. It’s also possible to reply to a phone number by just hitting the reply button.

 With Messente you can choose and use various Sender Names and Sender types at the same time and it’s all completely free of charge.